adam-srut/QD-engine/README.md

     \psi(x,y,E_i) = \frac{1}{T}\int\limits_0^T \psi(x,y,t) \cdot e^{ it\frac{E_i}{\hbar} } \mathrm{d}t
 \end{equation}
 ```
-The temporal evolution will be read from `WF.nc` file, note that storing this file will be memory extensive for two-dimensional dynamics.
+The temporal evolution of the wavefunction $\psi(x,y,t)$ will be read from `WF.nc` file.
+Note that the final eigenstates will not be normalized (every state will have a different normalization).
 The user has to provide a list of energies (in cm<sup>-1</sup>) at which the eigenstates will be calculated, the following section has to appear in the input file:
 ```
 # Compute eigenstates using a spectral method (read only by eigenstates.jl)